aminahjaludi/CS157A-Project-Online-Bookstore/README.md

 ### Instructions for set up and dependencies

 The project requires the installation of Tomcat 11, as well as the MySQL connector mysql-connector-j-9.1.0.jar (located within lib).
-MySQL Workbench was used to manage the database and tables.
+The  MySQL connector JAR file needs to be copy and pasted to the Apache Software Foundation folder (found in Program Files) -> Tomcat 11.0 -> lib folder in order for MYSQL to connect to our code.
+MYSQL Workbench was used to manage the database and tables.

 The recommended IDE for running the project is Intellij IDEA Ultimate with the following run configurations: